yue/wey/README.md

 And for large teams we usually end up with caching more than 10k users, which uses a huge JavaScript object, and takes lots of memory.

-### User information can only be pulled one by one

-Slack does not provide an API to pull information of groups of users.
-You can either try to pull all users via `users.list`, or pull users one by one via `user.info`.

-For a large team which it is impractical to cache all users, we may end up sending tens of HTTPS requests for rendering a channel's messages.

 ### Some bots are not returned in `users.list`

 While the `users.list` should also return bot users, it somehow does not return